Madobyte/etch-a-sketch/README.md

 Since vanilla JS does not have a simple state management, I had a hard time figuring out how to save the previous assigned color after using the eraser.

 The erase function only sets the `background-color` to `none`.
 After all, the `background-color` is white in the first place.

+### 02/04/2021
+Added a working `setGridSize` function using both `text` and `range` input type.

+Added a `mouseleave` event listener on menus to close it.

+I discovered the `color` input type.
+Used it instead of creating my own `colorPicker` using `map`.

+Used `html2canvas` to save your artwork as image.

+Added a decent yet barebone styling to the UI.

+Added a reusable modal for errors and warnings.